-- 1) Development or subdivision associated with any aspect of a master plan project shall not commence until a permit specifically authorizing the development or subdivision has issued. - 2) The District Commission may issue a master plan decision with partial findings of fact and conclusions addressing one or more criteria for subsequent phases of a project.
-Master plan decisions shall, to the greatest extent possible: - i. establish an impact budget addressing overall limits for the full project build-out (including but not limited to wastewater, water supply, vehicle trips, etc.) based upon findings of fact under the relevant criteria; - ii. establish a procedure for evaluating subsequent phases of the project against the impact budget; - iii. provide guidance to the applicant and identify information that may be required by the District Commission to issue affirmative findings and conclusions for subsequent phases. - II.
-Partial Review - (A) To avoid unnecessary or unreasonable costs, an applicant, upon notice and approval of a District Commission, may offer evidence in support of or have the project reviewed with respect to any issue under the criteria or sub-criteria of the Act in any sequence approved by the District Commission.
-However, the District Commission shall not permit such proceedings, will unduly delay final action on the application, or make comprehensive review of an application under applicable criteria impractical or unduly difficult.
-An applicant seeking to use this procedure shall notify the District Commission and all parties entitled to receive notice, of his or her petition and the sequence and timing under which he or she intends to offer evidence or submit the project for review with respect to any issue under specified criteria or sub-criteria. - (B) A District Commission, on its own motion, may consider whether to review any issue under the criteria or sub-criteria before proceeding to the review of issues under the remaining criteria. - (C) In any proceeding under sections (A) or (B) of this rule, the District Commission, shall, within 20 days of the completion of deliberations, either issue its findings of fact, conclusions of law, and decision, or proceed to a consideration of issues under the remaining criteria.
-The decision to issue a decision or proceed to the remaining criteria shall be in the sole discretion of the District Commission.
-If the District Commission first issues a partial decision under this rule, the decision must state which findings of fact support conclusions of law under the applicable criteria, and which findings of fact are preliminary and do not support a conclusion of law.
+1) Development or subdivision associated with any aspect of a master plan project shall not commence until a permit specifically authorizing the development or subdivision has issued.

+- 2) The District Commission may issue a master plan decision with partial findings of fact and conclusions addressing one or more criteria for subsequent phases of a project.
+Master plan decisions shall, to the greatest extent possible: - i. establish an impact budget addressing overall limits for the full project build-out (including but not limited to wastewater, water supply, vehicle trips, etc.) based upon findings of fact under the relevant criteria; - ii. establish a procedure for evaluating subsequent phases of the project against the impact budget; - iii. provide guidance to the applicant and identify information that may be required by the District Commission to issue affirmative findings and conclusions for subsequent phases.

+II.
+Partial Review

+- (A) To avoid unnecessary or unreasonable costs, an applicant, upon notice and approval of a dDistrict eCommission, may offer evidence in support of or have the project reviewed with respect to any appropriate issue under the criteria or sub-criteria of the Act in any sequence approved by the dDistrict eCommission.
+However, such procedure shall not be permitted by the dDistrict eCommission shall not permit such procedure if it works a substantial hardship or inequity upon other parties to the proceedings, will unduly delay final action on the application, or make comprehensive review of an application under applicable criteria impractical or unduly difficult.
+An applicant seeking to use this procedure shall notify the dDistrict eCommission and all parties entitled to receive notice, of his or her petition and the sequence and timing under which he or she intends to offer evidence or submit the project for review with respect to any appropriate issue under specified criteria or sub-criteria. - (B) A dDistrict eCommission, on its own motion, may consider whether to review any appropriate issue under the criteria or sub-criteria before proceeding to the review of appropriate issues under the remaining criteria. - (C) In any proceeding under sections (A) or (B) of this rule, the dDistrict eCommission, shall, within 20 days of the completion of deliberations of appropriate issues under the criteria or subcriteria that are the subject of the proceeding, either issue its findings of fact, conclusions of law, and decision thereon, or proceed to a consideration of appropriate issues under the remaining criteria.
+The decision to issue a decision or proceed to the remaining criteria shall be in the sole discretion of the dDistrict eCommission.
+If the dDistrict eCommission first issues a partial decision under this rule, the decision must state which findings of fact support conclusions of law under the applicable criteria, and which findings of fact are preliminary in nature and thus do not support a conclusion of law.